alfuwu/Hyleus-Vault/People/Important/Amy Zsaash Küten.md

 ---
-aliases:
-  - Amy the Conqueror
 tags:
   - Person
   - Important
-  - Historical
   - Human
   - Psychic
+aliases:
+  - Amy
+  - Amy the Conquerer
 ---
 Amy Zsaash Küten, nickname the Conqueror, is an extremely powerful [[Psychoticism|psychic]] known for her militaristic prowess.
 She came to prominence during the [[Rebirth Era]], where she and her armies conquered multiple

 ### Personality
-Amy Z. Küten is
+Amy Küten is

 ### Ancestry